The Impact of Question Framing on the Performance of Automatic Occupation Coding: Background

-Current research offers several insights into how occupational questions can be structured for better quality and successful manual coding.
-Occupational questions are typically asked as part of an open-ended, two-question sequence.
-However, according to \citet{KKM20, Christoph2020} respondents may not always be aware of which aspects of their jobs are most crucial to mention, and would often answer with a job title \citep{Massing2019, Tijdens2014}. \citet{Martinez2017} found that asking “What is [Name's] occupation?” is expected to provide more specific answers than “What kind of work does [Name] do?”.
-While offering guiding examples can encourage respondents to provide more detailed occupational descriptions \citep{Massing2019, Martinez2017}, several studies \citep{conrad2016classifying, Massing2019, KKM20} have shown that this can negatively impact the accuracy of classification.
-According to \citet{cantor1992}, coders find that longer occupational descriptions are more likely to include contradictory information, making manual coding less reliable.
+Current research points to a trade-off when designing occupational questions for successful coding.
+Because respondents are unsure which aspects of their work matter most, many supply only a job title \citep{KKM20,Christoph2020,Massing2019,Tijdens2014}.
+However \citet{Martinez2017} found that asking “What is [Name's] occupation?” is expected to provide more specific answers than “What kind of work does [Name] do?”.
+When it comes to the follow-up question detailing tasks and duties, guiding examples can encourage respondents to provide more details \citep{Massing2019, Martinez2017}, yet several studies show that example-prompted responses can also become longer, and harder to classify \citep{conrad2016classifying,Massing2019,KKM20}.
+According to \citet{cantor1992}, coders find that longer occupational duties and tasks descriptions are more likely to include contradictory information, making manual coding less reliable.
 However, \citet{Martinez2017} and \citet{Massing2019} argue that the issue is more nuanced, as some respondents provide better answers that are easier to code when offered examples.